Spaghetti Tossed with Peas Onions and Pancetta

 1. What is the difference between olive oil that is labeled “Product of Italy” and “Packed” in Italy?

-- When looking for olive oils, keep in mind, that there is a huge difference in “the quality” of olive oil rather than quantity.
+- When looking for olive oils, keep in mind that there is a huge difference in “the quality” of olive oil rather than quantity.

 - The olives have to come from Italy and not from other foreign countries, which is how some olive oil brands process their oil.

 - If the label reads “packed in Italy” or “packed in Greece,” there’s nothing wrong with those olive oils, but they are not the best.
-And you will definitely notice the difference in taste and in flavor.
+And you will notice the difference in taste and flavor.

 2. What is the difference between pancetta and bacon?